eksctl-io/eksctl/README.md

 It should suffice to install a cluster for development with just a single command, here are some examples.

-To create a cluster with default configurations (2 `m4.large` nodes), run"
+To create a cluster with default configurations (2 `m4.large` nodes), run:
 ```
 eksctl create cluster dev-cluster
 ```